7 min read

 What’s more, females also have an additional (and equally as important) rhythm.
 “Women, starting at puberty, from their first period to their last, they have a second clock that gets activated called the infradian rhythm,” explains Alisa Vitti, women’s hormone and functional nutrition expert, bestselling author of WomanCode, and founder of FLO Living.

-In fact, the infradian rhythm lasts for an entire month — the normal period being between 26-32 days is normal.
+In fact, the infradian rhythm lasts for an entire month, with the normal period being between 26 and 32 days.
 Specifically, females move through four phases within any given month.
 They are:

-• Phase 1: Menstruation (your period, which lasts anywhere from 3-7 days)
+• Phase 1: Menstruation (your period, which lasts anywhere from 3 to 7 days)

 • Phase 2: Follicular Phase (the 7 to 10 days after your period)

-• Phase 3: Ovulation (the 4-7 days in the middle of your cycle where ovulation takes place)
+• Phase 3: Ovulation (the 4 to 7 days in the middle of your cycle where ovulation takes place)

 • Phase 4: Luteal (the 10 to 14 days between ovulation and your period)